-This position functions within Big Cypress National Preserve in beautiful Southwest Florida.
+This volunteer opportunity is in Big Cypress National Preserve in beautiful Southwest Florida.
 This volunteer will serve to organize digital files and image caches on the Interpretation Division’s main server, creating ease of navigation and common sense file paths for users to reach desired destinations.

 Volunteer must be able to work either independently or cohesively with other volunteers, visitors, and Preserve staff in a respectful and professional manner.

 Digital and hardcopy organization (70 digital / 30 hardcopy).

 Viewing computer screen(s) for multiple hours.

 Use of keyboard, mouse, and other computer tools.